cowbell/cordova-plugin-geofence/README.md

     latitude:       Number, //Geo latitude of geofence
     longitude:      Number, //Geo longitude of geofence
     radius:         Number, //Radius of geofence in meters
-    transitionType: Number, //Type of transition 1 - Enter, 2 - Exit
+    transitionType: Number, //Type of transition 1 - Enter, 2 - Exit, 3 - Both
     notification: {         //Notification object
-        id:             Number, //optional should be integer, id of notidication
+        id:             Number, //optional should be integer, id of notification
         title:          String, //Title of notification
         text:           String, //Text of notification
         openAppOnClick: Boolean,//is main app activity should be opened after clicking on notification